oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 Because you have selected NFS as your default storage type during the Manager installation, you will now create an NFS storage domain.
 An NFS type storage domain is a mounted NFS share that is attached to a data center and used to provide storage for virtual machine disk images.

 **Important:** If you are using NFS storage, you must **first create and export the directories to be used as storage domains from the NFS server**.
 These directories must have their numerical user and group ownership set to 36:36 on the NFS server, to correspond to the vdsm user and kvm group respectively on the oVirt Engine server.
+You should create at least three NFS exports, one for each type of storage domain: data, iso and import/export.
+Typical NFS export names would be /export/data, /export/iso, and /export/import_export.
 In addition, these directories must be exported with the read write options (rw).

-For more information see the [oVirt Installation Guide](oVirt Installation Guide).
+Information on how to create NFS exports can be found at <http://fedoraproject.org/wiki/Administration_Guide_Draft/NFS>.

+A sample /etc/exports configuration might look like:

+    # Please refer to the NFS documentation for your operating system on how to setup NFS security.
+    # As they exist here, these shares have no access restrictions.
+    /export/iso            *(rw,sync,no_subtree_check,all_squash,anonuid=36,anongid=36)
+    /export/data           *(rw,sync,no_subtree_check,all_squash,anonuid=36,anongid=36)
+    /export/import_export  *(rw,sync,no_subtree_check,all_squash,anonuid=36,anongid=36)

+Once you have setup the NFS exports, you can now add them in oVirt.

 **To add NFS storage:**